With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCrestwood Behavioral Health Center Mhrc And Pathways is a mental health facility in Eureka, CA, located at 2370 Buhne Street, in the 95501 zip code.
-Crestwood Behavioral Health Center Mhrc And Pathways provides telemedicine/telehealth and residential treatment.
-Crestwood Behavioral Health Center Mhrc And Pathways provides dialectical behavior therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Crestwood Behavioral Health Center Mhrc And Pathways provides residential treatment and telemedicine/telehealth.
+Crestwood Behavioral Health Center Mhrc And Pathways provides activity therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
 Crestwood Behavioral Health Center Mhrc And Pathways also supports people with serious mental illness.
-Some other services available at Crestwood Behavioral Health Center Mhrc And Pathways include intensive case management, supported employment and mentoring/peer support/consumer-run services.
+Some other services available at Crestwood Behavioral Health Center Mhrc And Pathways include vocational rehabilitation services, mentoring/peer support/consumer-run services and illness management and recovery.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.